Custom Open-Die Forgings

 - Forged rectangles and flats

-As a custom open die forging manufacturer our services are ideal for prototypes and short production runs, while our quality controlled heat treatments and in-house machining ensure your finished product is of the highest quality.
-Great Lakes Forge offers custom open-die forgings for a variety of metals, including:
+As a custom open die forging manufacturer, our services are ideal for prototypes and short production runs.
+Our quality-controlled heat treatments and in-house machining ensure your finished product is of the highest quality.
+Great Lakes Forge offers custom open-die forgings for a variety of metals, including stainless steel, carbon steel, and various alloy metals.

-In addition, our open die forgings can be produced to specifications for metal alloys including AISI, ASTM, AMS, API, SAE, ASME, AWS, JIS and GB in many custom forged shapes and heat treated conditions to achieve critical physical properties, such as tensile, yield, elongation and reduction of area for the desired end use as specified by the purchaser.
+In addition, our open die forgings can be produced to specifications for metal alloys, including AISI, ASTM, AMS, API, SAE, ASME, AWS, JIS, and GB.
+We custom-manufacture forged shapes and heat-treated conditions to achieve critical physical properties, such as tensile, yield, elongation, and area reduction for the desired end-use as specified by the purchaser.